z7ealth/akl/README.md

 Based on raghulkrishna/deepcool-ak620-digital-linux.

-This project aims to provide the same functionality as the original Windows software.
+This project aims to provide the same functionality as DeepCool's Windows version.

 #### Requirements